slavipande/Workshop-TechWritingPortfolio/exercise-cheat-sheet.md

     This will copy the contents of your theme repository in a folder `my-portfolio` on your computer.

-## Step 2: Build your portfolio site locally
+## Step 2: Build Your Portfolio Site Locally

  1. In the command prompt (terminal), navigate to the theme repository folder `my-portfolio`.